tsgates/arch-wiki-markdown/wiki/Partitioning.md

 Linux and a Windows operating system please see Windows and Arch Dual Boot.

+Warning:Don't forget to allow space for the boot-loader.
+This was not an issue for MBR and GRUB-Legacy, but more modern schemes may require a special, small partition.

 > Single root partition

 This scheme is the simplest and should be enough for most use cases.
 A swapfile can be created and easily resized as needed.
-It usually makes sense to start by considering a single / partition and then separate out others based on specific use cases like raid, encryption, a shared media partition, etc.
+It usually makes sense to start by considering a single / partition and then separate out others based on specific use cases like RAID, encryption, a shared media partition, etc. Note that installing GRUB on a BIOS system partitioned with GPT requires an additional BIOS boot partition.

 > Discrete partitions